-Surprisingly, modern architecture has a lot of entries on the UNESCO World Heritage list!
-These can be in many shapes or forms, from factories to office buildings, houses to performance spaces.
+Modern architecture World Heritage sites are surprisingly common.
+These UNESCO sites are in many shapes and forms, from factories to office buildings, houses to performance spaces.
 They’re all fascinating in their own way, and provide an incredible insight into the shaping of the modern world.
 Read on to discover nine of the best Modern Architecture World Heritage sites!

 1. Bauhaus Sites in Weimar and Dessau, Germany – World Heritage Site

 2. Tugendhat Villa in Brno, Czech Republic – World Heritage Site

 Tugendhat Villa is a Modernist villa in Brno, second-largest city of the Czech Republic.
 Designed by Ludwig Mies van der Rohe for the Tugendhat family, it remains an excellent example of early Modernist architecture and one of the most impressive modern architecture homes.
-Sadly, the family only lived in their villa for eight years – Hitler’s annexation of then-Czechoslovakia in 1938 meant that the Jewish Tugendhat family had to flee to Switzerland.
+Sadly, the family only lived in their villa for eight years.
+Hitler’s annexation of Czechoslovakia in 1938 forced the Jewish Tugendhat family to flee to Switzerland.
 But after a long restoration process, the villa is now one of Brno’s most famous sights, and a real highlight of modern residential architecture.

 3. Fagus Factory, Germany – World Heritage Site

 The Fagus Factory was constructed between 1911-1913, and is an early example of modern industrial architecture.
-One of the early buildings designed by Walter Gropius (he of Bauhaus fame, above), the factory was designed to manufacture shoe lasts – the small moulds around which shoes are made – a purpose it still fulfils today!
-Unfortunately we couldn’t go inside as it’s an active factory so we weren’t allowed inside.
-But the exterior was fascinating and the museum was very interesting too.
+This impressive example of World Heritage architecture was among Bauhaus founder Walter Gropius’s earliest buildings.
+This particular factory was designed to manufacture shoe lasts.
+Shoe lasts are the moulds around which shoes are made – a purpose it still fulfils today!
+It’s still an active factory so we weren’t allowed inside.
+But the exterior was fascinating and the on-site museum was very interesting too.